-We are aware of the importance of freshwater as a resource, its increasing scarcity and also climate change-inflicted risks such as flooding and drought.
-We recognise that water is a shared natural resource and is critically important to our operations, employees, customers and to the communities where we operate.
+IWG is aware of the increasing importance and scarcity of freshwater as a resource, as well as climate change inflicted risks such as flooding and drought.
+We recognise that water is a shared natural resource and is critically important to our operations, employees, customers and to the communities in which we operate.

-At IWG, we strive for sustainable water management practices that minimise our water footprint, ensure water conservation, and promote efficient water use throughout our global operations.
+At IWG, we strive for sustainable water management practices throughout our global operations in order to minimise our water footprint, ensure water conservation, and promote efficient water usage.

 Compliance and Legal Requirements

-IWG is dedicated to complying with all applicable water-related laws, regulations, and standards in the countries and regions where we operate.
-We recognise that legal compliance is the foundation for responsible water management.
+IWG is dedicated to complying with all applicable water-related laws, regulations, and standards in the regions in which we operate.
+We recognise that legal compliance is a foundation for responsible water management.